 How Stage Three Sleep Feels

-Stage three sleep is very deep and hard to wake someone up from — you may not notice loud noises, bright lights, or other things that might easily wake you from a lighter sleep.
+Stage three sleep is very deep and hard to wake someone up from — people may not notice loud noises, bright lights, or other things that might easily wake them from a lighter sleep.

 “As NREM sleep progresses, the brain becomes less responsive to external stimuli, and it becomes increasingly difficult to awaken an individual from sleep,” Harvard Health Publishing explains.
-If you are woken from stage three sleep, you will probably feel groggy and disoriented.
+If someone is woken from stage three sleep, they will probably feel groggy and disoriented.

 Rapid Eye Movement (REM) Sleep